Chuck Norris

-Throughout his film and TV career, Norris diversified from his regular endeavors.
-As a writer he is a columnist for the WorldNetDaily and is a New York Times bestselling author, having penned books on martial arts, exercise, philosophy, his conservative politics, christian western fiction, self-help, and biographies.
-Norris also appeared in several commercials endorsing several products, most notably being one of the main spokespersons for the Total Gym infomercials.
-In 2005, Norris found new fame on the Internet when Chuck Norris facts became an Internet meme documenting humorous, fictional, and often absurd feats of strength and endurance.
-Although Norris himself did not produce the "facts", he was hired to endorse many products that incorporated Chuck Norris facts in advertising.
-The phenomenon resulted in six books, some of them New York Times bestsellers, as well as two video games, and several appearances on talk shows, such as Late Night with Conan O'Brien, in which he read the facts or participated in sketches.
+Beyond acting, Norris became a bestselling author of books on martial arts, exercise, philosophy, conservative politics, Christian western fiction, self‑help, and biography, and wrote a regular column for WorldNetDaily.
+He appeared in numerous commercials, including as a longtime spokesperson for the Total Gym.
+In 2005, Norris became the subject of the "Chuck Norris facts", an internet meme that humorously exaggerated his toughness and abilities.
+He endorsed various products that incorporated it, and the phenomenon inspired multiple books, two video games, and several talk‑show appearances.

 Early life

-Norris was born in Ryan, Oklahoma, on March 10, 1940, to Wilma Lee (née Scarberry, 1921–2024) and Ray Dee Norris (1918–1971), who was a World War II Army soldier, mechanic, bus driver, and a truck driver.
-His mother was of Irish descent and his father of German, British, and distant Cherokee descent.
+Carlos Ray Norris was born on March 10, 1940, in Ryan, Oklahoma, to Wilma Lee (née Scarberry; 1921–2024) and Ray Dee Norris (1918–1971), a World War II Army veteran who later worked as a mechanic, bus driver, and truck driver.
+His mother was of Irish ancestry.
+His father had German and British descent.
 Norris was named after Carlos Berry, his father's minister.
 He was the oldest of three brothers, the younger two being Wieland (1943–1970) and Aaron.
-Wieland Norris informed his eldest sibling he would not reach his 27th birthday; this prediction came true in 1970 when he was killed in the Vietnam War.
-When Norris was 16 years old, his parents divorced, and he later relocated to Prairie Village, Kansas and then to Torrance, California with his mother and brothers.
+When Norris was 16, his parents divorced.
+He later moved with his mother and brothers to Prairie Village, Kansas, and then to Torrance, California.

-Norris has described his childhood as downbeat.
-He was nonathletic, shy, and scholastically mediocre.
-His father, Ray, worked intermittently as an automobile mechanic, and went on drinking binges that lasted for months at a time.
-Embarrassed by his father's behavior and the family's financial plight, Norris developed a debilitating introversion that lasted for his entire childhood.
+Predicting his own death, Wieland told Chuck that he would not reach his 27th birthday.
+The prediction proved true when he was killed in the Vietnam War in 1970.
+Norris described his childhood as downbeat: he was non-athletic, shy, and scholastically mediocre.
+His father worked intermittently as an automobile mechanic and went on drinking binges that lasted for months at a time.
+Embarrassed by his father's behavior and the family's financial difficulties, Norris developed a debilitating introversion that persisted throughout his childhood.